theNewDynamic/oregonsadventurecoast.com/content/blog/2017-03-14-wheres-the-best-place-to-check-out-local-music-in-the-coos-bay-north-bend-area.md

 ---
-title: Six Destinations to Check Out Live Local Music in Coos Bay ~ North Bend ~ Charleston
+title: Seven Destinations to Check Out Live Local Music in Coos Bay ~ North Bend ~ Charleston
 date: 2019-12-20T05:00:00+00:00
 description: With a thriving and growing restaurant and arts scene, it’s natural for our eclectic music culture to grow as well.
 The Coos Bay/North Bend region already